chiderlin/java_syntax/README.md

 ### Polymorphism(AnimalMain.java)

-use those methods to perform different tasks.
+Use those methods to perform different tasks.
 This allows us to perform a single action in different ways.

-### Inner Classes
+### Inner Classes(InnerClassMain.java)

+A class within a class.
+The purpose of nested classes is to group classes that belong together, which making code more readable and maintanable.

 ### Abstract Classes